We surround the dining table in Janah's suite, “Anyone come up with anything?”

 Janah's SAT phone goes off at eight, we gather in her room over coffee, tea, scrambled eggs and toast.
 No one is particularly hungry, but we have work to do and need calories to do it effectively.

 “The plan is more complicated.
 Because of the children's compliance, we need to go in when the children are in the fields.
 There will be cars cresting the hills, black cars with red bubble lights on the dash.
 Naturally they will assume a raid.
 One of two things could happen, we will be received with arrogant bemusement, or they will hustle the kids back into the monastery.
 That's only a problem if a hostage situation develops.
 We have to make sure it doesn't.”

 Zi, “How do you prevent it?”

 Janah, “Rather than an army all at once, we send one car, a cop car, to show them a picture of a missing kid.
 There will be a warrant to search the premises.
 That puts Daphne and Chan on the inside.
 When the cavalry comes, the two of them will subdue any potential hostage situation.”

 Zi, “If they are Shadows, won't they recognize Daphne and Chan?”

-Janah, “Yes, but they won't know Daphne and Chan recognize them.
+Janah, “Yes, but they won't know Daphne and Chan recognize them, most monks can't recognize Shadows.
 They are going to be dressed as uniformed police.
 Shadows will see them as enemy, no different than Shaolin monks.
-In the moment, with two people in uniforms and a search warrant, they are going to go with what they see.
+At the moment, with two people in uniforms and a search warrant, they are going to go with what they see.
 If something else happens, they’ll have to deal.”

 Nikko, “We go today?”